-Visual Studio Tools for Office provides the following types of project templates:
+Visual Studio provides the following types of project templates for Office development:

-To decide which of these project types is best for your solution, think about whether you want your code to run only when a specific document is open, or whether you want the code to be available whenever the Microsoft Office application is running.
-For more information about the project templates, see Visual Studio Tools for Office Project Templates Overview.
+To decide which of these project types is best for your solution, think about whether you want your code to run only when a specific document is open, or whether you want the code to be available whenever the application is running.
+For more information about the project templates, see Office Project Templates Overview.

-The types of projects you can create depend on which Microsoft Office applications you have installed on the development computer.
-For more information, see Features Available by Application and Project Type.
+The types of projects you can create depend on which Office applications you have installed on the development computer.
+For more information, see Features Available by Office Application and Project Type.

 Document-level customizations consist of an assembly that is associated with a single document, workbook, or template in Microsoft Office Word or Microsoft Office Excel.
 The assembly is loaded when the associated document is opened.
 Features in customizations that you create are available only when the associated document is open.
 Customizations cannot make application-wide changes, such as displaying a new menu item or Ribbon tab when any document is open.

-Visual Studio Tools for Office includes tools to help you create customizations in Visual Studio.
+Visual Studio includes tools to help you create document-level customizations.
 The document that you customize is hosted as a design surface in Visual Studio, which enables you to design the document by dragging and dropping controls onto it.
-Many other Visual Studio features are available in document-level projects, such as Windows Forms controls, data binding, and an integrated debugger.
+Many other Visual Studio features are available in document-level projects, such as Windows Forms controls, drag-and-drop data binding, and an integrated debugger.

 Application-level add-ins consist of an assembly that is associated with a Microsoft Office application.
 Typically, the add-in runs when the associated application is started, although users can also load add-ins after the application is already running.
 Features in add-ins that you create are available to the application itself, regardless of which documents are open.

-Visual Studio Tools for Office includes tools to help you create add-ins in Visual Studio.
+Visual Studio includes tools to help you create add-ins.
 Add-in projects include an automatically generated class that represents the add-in.
 This class provides properties and events you can use to access the object model of the host application and run code when the add-in is loaded and shut down.
 Many other Visual Studio features are available in application-level projects, such as Windows Forms and an integrated debugger.

-For more information about SharePoint workflow templates, see SharePoint Workflow Solutions.
+For more information about add-ins, see the following topics:

-When you design an Office solution, consider how the deployment requirements might affect your development choices.
+When you create an Office solution, consider how the deployment requirements might affect your development choices.

-Security for application-level add-ins and document-level customizations for the 2007 Microsoft Office system is enforced by a series of checks that the Visual Studio Tools for Office runtime makes when it installs and loads the solution.
-These checks include verifying whether the location of the deployment manifest is trusted, whether the certificate used to sign the deployment manifest is trusted, and whether the solution is in an inclusion list.
-For more information, see Security in Office Solutions (2007 System).
+Security for Office solutions is enforced by a series of checks that the Visual Studio Tools for Office runtime makes when it installs and loads the solution.
+These checks include verifying whether the location of the deployment manifest is trusted or whether the certificate used to sign the deployment manifest is trusted.
+For more information, see Securing Office Solutions.